cardstack/nyu-carbon/research notebook/README.md

-This is used for recording the work of Runze.
+This is used for recording the work of @Runze(fangrunze@outlook.com).

-Will include Runze's thoughts and reseach result via reference here.
+Will include thoughts and reseach result via reference here.